Call 24/7

 Medication-assisted treatment in Iowa reflects a commitment to combating opioid addiction through evidence-based practices.
 Suboxone clinics contribute to this effort by offering a pragmatic and patient-centered approach that recognizes the unique challenges faced by individuals seeking recovery in the Hawkeye State.
 As the state continues to grapple with the opioid crisis, the role of Suboxone-based treatment in Iowa's comprehensive addiction management strategy remains pivotal, providing a tangible and effective response to the complex issue at hand.

-Manning Regional Healthcare Center Recovery Center is a suboxone drug treatment clinic in Manning, Iowa situated in the 51455 zip code.
+Manning Regional Healthcare Center Recovery Center is a suboxone treatment center in Manning, IA situated in the 51455 zip code.

 Location: 1550 6th Street, Manning, IA 51455 in Carroll County